J-Rios/WiFiStatusLight/README.md

 RGB Light to monitorize and shows WiFi connection status.

+Actual Network Status LED Show:
+- LED RED ON: Device not connected to AP.
+- LED RED Blinking: Device connected but waiting for IP.
+- LED GREEN ON: Device connected and has IP, but no Internet connection.
+- LED BLUE ON: Device connected, with IP and Internet connection.
+Everything is OK.

 ### Notes:
 - Device ESP32.
 - Platformio project using Visual Studio Code.